YEEthanCC/AgentBuilder-EN/Knowledge_Base/Create_Knowledge_Base_&_Upload_Documents.md

 **Segmenting**: Large language models have a limited context window, usually requiring the entire text to be segmented and then recalling the most relevant segments to the user’s question, known as the segment TopK recall mode.
 Additionally, appropriate segment sizes help match the most relevant text content and reduce information noise when semantically matching user questions with text segments.

 **Cleaning**: To ensure the quality of text recall, it is usually necessary to clean the data before passing it into the model.
 For example, unwanted characters or blank lines in the output may affect the quality of the response.
-To help users solve this problem, Dify provides various cleaning methods to help clean the output before sending it to downstream applications.
+To help users solve this problem, AgentBuilder provides various cleaning methods to help clean the output before sending it to downstream applications.

 Segmentation and cleaning support two configuration strategies: